Ethnic nationalism in Japan: Ryukyu nationalism

 The Ryukyu independence movement reflects ethnic tensions in Japan, with some Ryukyuans seeking sovereignty due to historical annexation and U.S. military presence, though most prefer autonomy over full independence.

 Historical

-Thr Empire of Japan had Korea, Taiwan, and other colonies.
+The Empire of Japan included Korea, Taiwan, and other colonies.
 In the colonies, there were anti-colonial nationalists who argued for "national self-determination" (Japanese: 民族自決) against Japanese imperialism.